rgonzalez-nixs/biotracker/README.md

 - Frontend: TanStack Query was utilized for efficient server-state management.

 These choices streamlined the implementation of standard features, allowing my development effort to focus on solving complex problems regarding service orchestration and reliable data transmission.

+## To be done

+As improvement, I believe I should implement a better communication solution between the api and mcp as microservices, to enhance security and simplify data handling.